Skip to main content

 It also doesn't offer any technology, not even clocks or timers.

-Now that we've explored the pros and cons of various professional ranges, let's look at which range best fits your specific cooking style and preferences.
+Now that we've explored the pros and cons of various professional ranges, let's examine which range best suits your specific cooking habits and style preferences.

 Best for Style and Color: BlueStar and La Cornue